 - In IQ and EXP STEM Labs, a facilitation guide lays out background information, implementation instructions and tips that eliminate the guesswork from teaching AI.

-- The VEX Library and the VEX API are resources anyone can access to learn more about teaching AI with VEX.
+- The VEX Library and the VEX API Reference are resources anyone can access to learn more about teaching AI with VEX.
 For example, use the VEX Library to discover what a sensor is and is used for.
 Then refer to the VEX API to understand the code blocks or commands associated with that sensor.

 -